DigiBP/25DIGIBP3/README.md

 Each email scenario is triggered via a "custom webhook" module and executed through "My others SMTP connections" using the module "send an email" except for the "Receive Email Feedback" which uses a Custom Mailhook and then sends the data to the process via HTTP PUSH.

+**GMX – Email Handling (Applicant Notification & Replies)**

+GMX serves as the communication hub for interacting with applicants throughout the process.
+It is used to send and receive structured email messages, including feedback, and  approvals.
+These email communications is automatically triggered by tools like Make and Camunda, ensuring timely and consistent updates to the applicant.

 ![Send Rejection Email_Make](https://github.com/user-attachments/assets/b4b420ec-b088-450b-9dd3-88a33d155ffa)

 ![Receive Email Feedback 1](https://github.com/user-attachments/assets/81703a19-3456-47a0-839c-cdd2704b1324)